Archimedyz/COMP_376_Project/README.md

     - Robert Anthony Di Monaco (rob75dimonaco)
     - Daniel Montalvo (d-montalvo)

-The aim of the project is to develope a game from scratch using the Unity Engine.
+The aim of the project is to develop a game from scratch using the Unity Engine.
 The Development period will be from Sept.
 2015 to Dec.
 2015.

+<h3>Player Animation Log </h3>
+I added a small script that moves the player around.
+Arrows to move.
+Daniel feel free to change it.